va3093/AfroLayout/README.md

 To use this library in your project manually you may:

-1. for Projects, just drag AutoAutoLayout.swift to the project tree
+1. for Projects, just drag AfroLayout.swift to the project tree

 ## Usage